tonHS/Canadian-Crime-Trends/README.md

 An interactive data visualization webpage analyzing crime statistics in Canada from 1998 to 2024, with live data sourced directly from Statistics Canada.

 Cautionary disclaimer: Don't rely on these numbers for anything material.
-Do your own reserach and check with experts.
+Do your own research and check with experts.
 This is an exploratory dashboard project only.

 ## Overview